Tomorrow-Systems/Marrakech_mobility/README.md

   - Type
   - District
   - Timeline slider
+  - projects
+  - points of intrests
 - Left or right drawer with:
   - Project list
   - Search
   - Sorting
+  - when clicking item (project on the drawer it acts as a filter and shows only that project on map)
 - When clicking a feature:
   - Open ProjectDetailPanel
   - Show short description